BerkeleyAutomation/gqcnn/README.md

 * Faster training due to improved parallelism in data prefetch/pre-processing.
 * Easy-to-use shell scripts for replication of published results from Dex-Net {[2.0](https://berkeleyautomation.github.io/dex-net/#dexnet_2),[2.1](https://berkeleyautomation.github.io/dex-net/#dexnet_21),[3.0](https://berkeleyautomation.github.io/dex-net/#dexnet_3),[4.0](https://berkeleyautomation.github.io/dex-net/#dexnet_4)} and [FC-GQ-CNN](https://berkeleyautomation.github.io/fcgqcnn).

-## Package Overview
-The gqcnn Python package is for training and analysis of Grasp Quality Convolutional Neural Networks (GQ-CNNs).

-This package is part of the [Dexterity-Network (Dex-Net)](https://berkeleyautomation.github.io/dex-net/) project created and maintained by the [AUTOLAB](https://autolab.berkeley.edu) at UC Berkeley.

-## Installation and Usage
-Please see the [docs](https://berkeleyautomation.github.io/gqcnn/) for installation and usage instructions.

-## License
-As of Feb.
-1, 2018, the code is licensed according to the UC Berkeley Copyright and Disclaimer Notice.
-The code is available for educational, research, and not-for-profit purposes (for full details, see [LICENSE](https://github.com/BerkeleyAutomation/gqcnn/blob/release-prep/LICENSE)).
-If you use any part of this code in a publication, please cite [the appropriate Dex-Net publication](https://berkeleyautomation.github.io/gqcnn/index.html#academic-use).